-Download the Printable Version of this Educational Bulletin Published December 18, 2019 What is celiac disease?
+Download the Printable Version of this Educational Bulletin Published June 6, 2022 What is celiac disease?
 Celiac disease is an autoimmune disorder that results from the response of the immune system to the ingestion of gluten, which is a protein found in wheat, barley, and rye.
-This immune response causes inflammation and damage to the Read More
+This immune response causes inflammation, and damage to the Read More

 The Gluten-Free Diet: Facts and Myths

-Download the Printable Version of this Educational Bulletin Published December 16, 2019 Facts Gluten-free diet and celiac disease (CD): A strict, life-long gluten-free diet is required for health reasons.
+Download the Printable Version of this Educational Bulletin Published August, 2021 Facts Gluten-free diet and celiac disease (CD): A strict, life-long gluten-free diet is required for health reasons.
 Ingestion of gluten causes an adverse reaction which damages intestinal cells and can lead to serious health problems.
-Gluten-free diet and non-celiac gluten sensitivity (also known Read More
+Gluten-free diet and non-celiac gluten sensitivity (also known as Read More

 What is Celiac Disease?